 Each Thomas County School will provide to student's parent or guardian a timely notice that his or her student has been assigned or taught for four or more consecutive weeks by a teacher who has NOT met subject or grade level requirements for professional qualifications (ESSA Section 1112(e)(1)(A)).

 Student Achievement

-Each Thomas County School will provide to parents information on the level of achievement of the parent's child on each of the state academic assessments (ESSA Section 1111(2)(B)(x)).
+Each Thomas County School will provide to parents information on their child's level of achievement on each of the state academic assessments (ESSA Section 1111(2)(B)(x)).

 Parent Resources Title I